 Primary Focus of the Swiss Ball

 Strengthening your abdominal muscles, hips and lower back is the primary objective of this fitness tool.
-Challenging your core on the balance ball, will allow you to activate new muscles—often muscles that are hard to target train with traditional stationery exercises.
+Challenging your core on the balance ball will allow you to activate new muscles—often muscles that are hard to target train with traditional stationary exercises.

 Proprioception: Multi-Dimensional Movement

 "Perception of stimuli relating to position, posture, equilibrium, or internal condition.
 Receptors (nerve endings) in skeletal muscles and on tendons provide constant information on limb position and muscle action for coordination of limb movements.
 Awareness of equilibrium changes.
 The central nervous system integrates signals from the canals to perceive rotation in three dimensions.
 See also sense."

 - The Fitball can be used for all ages and fitness levels.

 It improves endurance, strength and mobility .

 - It provides exercises for better posture, balance, body awareness, and coordination.

 - It can be used for group and individual exercise at the club or at home.

 - It promotes functional movement for everyday life.